Constraining the four-light quark operators in the SMEFT with multijet and VBF processes at linear level: Individual and marginalised bounds, and squares

 For each operator, the most competitive limits come from multijet production, and particularly from the $2.4<M_{jj}<3$ TeV region, where the experimental uncertainties are lower.
 It is worth reminding the reader, though, that the total experimental cross section is not available for this process, and that the total LO SM one was used instead. $O_{ud}^{(1)}$, $O_{qu}^{(1)}$ and $O_{qd}^{(1)}$, that do not interference with the SM QCD in dijet production and with the main SM $\gamma jj$ channel, are basically unconstrained already at individual level.
 The most constrained operator is $O_{qq}^{(3)}$, as its contributions are the largest for every process if all coefficients are the same.

 The directions in the coefficient space that are best constrained by each process described above are listed in Tab. \ref{tab:constr_dirs}.
 As discussed in Sec. \ref{sec:framework}, these are not the only vectors that the data could probe, but all the others show eigenvalues that are at least one order of magnitude smaller than the best one, so they would require much larger experimental and theoretical precisions to be investigated.
 Also, when uncertainties are computed for these other eigenvalues, they all seem to be compatible with zero and thus associated to flat directions.
+The constraints along them would also be much weaker than those of the best directions, and would therefore raise many questions about the SMEFT validity.

-All these directions are closer to $C_{qq}^{(3)}/\Lambda^2$ than to the other coefficients, meaning that the respective operator will be the most constrained even in the combined marginalised scenario.
+All these most-constrained directions are closer to $C_{qq}^{(3)}/\Lambda^2$ than to the other coefficients, meaning that the respective operator will be the most constrained even in the combined marginalised scenario.
 Also the limits from $b+$jets production are shown in Fig. \ref{fig:ind_limits} and they are much weaker than for the other processes: this is because of the large scale uncertainties and the low-$p_T$ ranges imposed by the tagging algorithms, that do not help reduce the SM effect.
 It can be seen from Table \ref{tab:constr_dirs}, though, that the application of the tagging strategies increases the sensitivity to some operators, like $C_{dd}$, compared to the other multijet scenarios.
 The most constrained line from the sum of all the $\chi^2$ polynomials in the table is very close to the one in the $2.4<M_{jj}<3$ TeV multijet region, as expected from the large eigenvalue of the latter.

 We check that different observables for the same processes are probing the same directions in coefficient space, with variations of at most a few percent in the largest components.
 The same happens even if the variables are plotted over the direct- and fragmentation-enriched regions for $\gamma +$jets.
 For multijet production, moving to higher energies slightly increases the sensitivity to $O_{qq}^{(1)}$ and $O_{uu}$, compared to $O_{qq}^{(3)}$.
 Moreover, multijets are able to constrain $O_{qq}^{(1)}$ twice more strongly than $Z+$jets.